SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ## Stages

-### Build and Publish
+### Upload

-This stage builds a package and publishes it to a dedicated storage in the cloud.
+This stage creates a package and uploads it to a dedicated storage in the cloud.
 The output of this stage will be the id of the artifact that can be used in the deploy stage.

 ### Deploy